Allergy Shots: How Often? Build-Up vs. Maintenance Schedule

 What affects how often I personally need allergy shots?

 Several variables determine your specific allergy shot schedule.
-Protocol type is the biggest factor: conventional means 1-2x/week build-up; cluster means 2-3 shots per visit over fewer weeks; rush means daily shots over 1-3 days.
+Protocol type is the biggest factor: conventional means once weekly build-up; cluster means 2-3 shots per visit over fewer weeks; rush means daily shots over 1-3 days.
 Allergen count matters: patients with multiple allergen groups may receive 2 injections per visit — one per arm — effectively doubling the injection count per appointment.
 Your reaction history can slow escalation if you have had larger-than-normal local reactions.
 Seasonal allergens may prompt dose reductions during peak pollen season.
 Finally, insurance and practice-level availability affect which protocols are accessible to you specifically.

 What if my schedule forces me to space allergy shots further apart?